ColoradoStark/caddy-ssl-multisite/README.md

 Your sites should now be working over HTTP.
 To switch to HTTPS just remove the http:// from the caddy config file, and reload again.
 When you do this Caddy will fetch free certs for you and manage HTTPS going forward.
 After reloading, it may take a few minutes for everything to be installed and verified by the CA.

-Wordpress is a little more tricky because you need to make sure that wordpress also knows it is on HTTPS otherwise it will try and load images from HTTP over HTTPS which will throw a big warning in the visitors browser make sure wordpress root URL is also set to HTTPS.
+Wordpress is a little more tricky because you will need to edit your wordpress settings.
+This is to make sure that wordpress also knows it is on HTTPS, otherwise it will try and load images from HTTP over HTTPS which will throw a big warning in the visitors browser.
+To edit this just click settings and change the URL.
 See image below:

 ![Wordpress](https://github.com/ColoradoStark/caddy-ssl-multisite/raw/master/Wordpress-SSL-https.jpg)